k00ni/dwm/README.md

 Post Knowledge-driven software development arrived.

+## License

+This work is licensed under the terms of MIT license.

 ## Major goals

 With this tool set and methods we want to achieve the following goals: